 The BTC Code of Conduct is intended for your benefit and the protection of everyone involved in education and other activities at BTC.
 Students are expected to know and willingly follow the code in their everyday activities.
-By observing these standards of behavior and being sensitive to persons around you, your experiences at BTC will be more productive and enjoyable.

 BTC is concerned about academic misconduct (cheating) and its effects upon students and the academic integrity of BTC.
-If you have concerns about cheating, or if you witness cheating in any of your classes, you should report the situation to the instructor in charge of the course.
+If a student has concerns about cheating, or if they witness cheating in any of their classes, they should report the situation to the instructor in charge of the course.